-Slice your tomatoes into twelve slices that are about 1/4 inch thick or slightly less.
-You will likely have some green tomato left over).
+Slice your tomatoes into twelve slices that are about ¼ inch thick or slightly less.
+You will likely have some green tomato leftovers).

 Prepare a rack with a triple or quadruple layer of paper towel on top of it.
 Place your tomatoes on top, as evenly spaced as possible.

-After 30 minutes flip your tomatoes.
-Add an additional pinch of sugar and sprinkle of salt on every tomato slice.
+After 30 minutes, flip your tomatoes.
+Add an additional pinch of sugar and a sprinkle of salt on every tomato slice.

-Allow to sit for another 30 minutes, covered with paper towel.
+Allow to sit for another 30 minutes, covered with a paper towel.

-Replace paper towel while flipping your tomatoes, if necessary.
+Replace the paper towel while flipping your tomatoes, if necessary.

 Beat eggs inside a shallow bowl or dish.

-Pat tops of your tomatoes dry with the paper towel cover and discard.
+Pat the tops of your tomatoes dry with the paper towel cover and discard.

 Transfer tomatoes to flour mixture and toss until coated.

-Remove coated tomatoes from bowl in batches and place on a rimmed baking sheet.
+Remove coated tomatoes from the bowl in batches and place on a rimmed baking sheet.

-Working with 1 tomato slice at a time, shake off excess panko mixture back into the large bowl.
+Working with one tomato slice at a time, shake off excess panko mixture back into the large bowl.

-Dip tomato slice into your egg and allow excess to drip off.
+Dip tomato slices into your egg and allow excess to drip off.